CDCadvises certain individuals not to get specific vaccines.

 - moderate to severe current illness

 Most HPV infections go away without the need for treatment.
-However, the HPV vaccine can help prevent cervical cancer in women if it’s administered before they become sexual active.
+However, the HPV vaccine can help prevent cervical cancer in women if it’s administered before they become sexually active.
 It can also help prevent other HPV-related diseases including:

 - vulvar cancer